The quality of questions you’re asking yourself determines the quality of your life.

 Creating your own sub-niche is a twist on the previous point.

-Think of your strong skills and qualities and how can you combine them to create your own niche.
+Think of your strong skills and qualities and how you can combine them to create your own niche.

 As Scott Adams, creator of wildly popular comic Dilbert, says: